 Boston Cream Pie:

 Boston Cream Pie is credited to a French chef who first made it at the Parker House Hotel in Boston in 1856.
-Today it’s the official dessert of Massachusetts.
-Did you know states have official desserts??
+Today it's the official dessert of Massachusetts.
+Who knew that states have official desserts??

 Red Velvet Cakes and American Foodie Heroes:

 When I think of red velvet cake, I think of the South and when I think of Southern food, I think of Paula Deen.
 I tried to make these cupcakes from scratch using Paula Deen's recipe but they turned out tasteless and not red enough.

 Needless to say, I was very disappointed in Paula's recipe and ended up tossing the whole batch in the trash.